 Topics Map > University of Chicago > IT Services > Services & Support > Web Development/Hosting/Resources

 The University of Chicago uses a Google Search Appliance (GSA) as the main search tool for public web-based content.
 The GSA continually indexes new documents as they are posted to the University of Chicago websites, and guides users to relevant content using customized search results.
-The GSA uses the same technology as google.com: it's a locally run instance of Google focused exclusively on the University of Chicago.
+The GSA uses the same technology as google.com; it's a local instance of Google Search focused exclusively on the University of Chicago.

 The GSA is managed by the Web Services and Web Administration groups within IT Services.
 If you have a question or issue with implementing a GSA-powered search form, please contact us at email@example.com.

 GSA-powered searches differ from a public Google search in several important ways.
-The GSA is exclusively focused on University of Chicago content, and we are able to control the focus and timing of the content crawl (aka indexing).
-We can customize search results through “keymatches” (returning top matches for a word or phrase at the top of the results page) and define “collections” of websites to better focus searches.
+The GSA is exclusively focused on University of Chicago content, and we are able to control the focus and timing of the content crawl, or indexing).
+We can customize search results through keymatches, returning top matches for a word or phrase at the top of the results page and define collections of websites for better search focus.

-Key Matches: If you have suggestion for a word or phrase that should return a certain site at the top of the results page, contact us to request a keymatch.
+- Key Matches: if you have a suggestion for a word or phrase that should return a certain site at the top of the results page, contact us to request a keymatch.